A Reactive Power Market for the Future Grid

+One pilot program running since 2017 in Italy aimed to test the feasibility of DER provision of ancillary services by opening the Italian ancillary service market to smaller DGs and DG aggregators \cite{gulotta_opening_2020}.
+The pricing approach had agents bid for yearly capacity payments that require DGs to bid for variable payments daily.
+While the market was overall more competitive, many DGs help capacity contracts but did not contribute much to the ancillary services as their variable price bids were too high.
+Here, capacity payments recruited DGs to participate, but the variable pricing scheme did not encourage their contribution to the grid.
 A pricing scheme centered around fixed payments would be difficult to scale, improperly value resources, and result in tier bypassing by separating real and reactive power.

-In our work, we propose a reactive power market to provide variable payments for resources in the distribution grid for services provided at the distribution level, and argue it is effective and reliable enough to facilitate the transition to high DER penetration.
+The above analysis suggests a need for market-driven variable payments rather than fixed payments, to accommodate the services provided by DGs.
+In this paper, we propose a reactive power market that allows variable payments for resources in the distribution grid for energy services provided at the distribution level, and argue it is effective and reliable enough to facilitate the transition to high DER penetration.